Actionable Book Summary: Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 The Book In Three Or More Sentences:

 How often you find yourself stretched too thin, overworked and overwhelmed?
 How often do you feel busy but not productive?
 Too often, right?
 In the book Essentialism: The Disciplined Pursuit of Less, Greg McKeown present us with a way to become better at doing fewer things – The way of the Essentialist.
-So we can become more productive and more satisfied with our lives by focusing on the essentials.
+By focusing on the essentials, we can finally become more productive and more satisfied with our lives.

 The Core Idea: